-Heaten develops and builds megawatt-scale heat pumps with very-high temperature, which can recover heat that is traditionally lost in processes to various industrial customers.
+Heaten develops and builds Very-High-Temperature Heat Pumps (VHTHP-technology) in megawatt-scale, which can recover heat that is traditionally lost in processes to various industrial customers.

 Today, the industry represents one third of the total energy consumption.
 74% of the industrial energy consumption is used for thermal energy, of which 90% is based on fossil fuels.
 Heat pumps will play an important role in producing heat energy for industrial processes.
-Heaten develops solutions to decarbonize the industry through the reuse of waste heat that is not currently used.
+Heaten’s products have tremendous potential for reducing greenhouse gas emissions and can become an essential component in decarbonizing industry processes.